 • Building Management System with Monitoring and Public address systems to provide emergency response

-Available 24x7 to the residents in the vicinity of Sai Village and Panvel area, free of charge through a toll free number
+The above facilities are available 24x7 to the residents in the vicinity of Sai Village and Panvel area, free of charge through a toll free number

-Emergency Ambulance Service: The Mumbai FTWZ at Sai Village, Panvel has a 24x7 emergency ambulance service dedicated for residents in the vicinity of Sai Village and Panvel area.
+The Mumbai FTWZ at Sai Village, Panvel has a 24x7 emergency ambulance service dedicated for residents in the vicinity of Sai Village and Panvel area.
 Stationed in the premise of the zone, it is equipped with expert staff trained in Trauma treatment.
 This service is available to the local population free of charge through a toll free number.

 Electricity Distribution Facility:

 At the Mumbai FTWZ at Sai Village, Panvel, your Company has created additional capacity in its electrical infrastructure to enable supply of electricity to the surrounding villages.